-A top player on the women’s tennis tour more than 15 years and a 2002 inductee into the International Tennis Hall of Fame, Pam Shriver is a commentator for ESPN’s extensive schedule of tennis, including (since 2009) all four Grand Slam events.
+A top player on the women’s tennis tour more than 15 years and a 2002 inductee into the International Tennis Hall of Fame, Pam Shriver is a commentator for ESPN’s current unprecedented position of start-to-finish coverage of three Majors – the Australian Open (since 1984), Wimbledon (since 2003, exclusive since 2012) and the US Open (since 2009, exclusive since 2015).
 She has worked for ESPN since 1990 (starting with the Australian Open, after she had lost), even as she continued to play until 1996.
 She had previously worked for CBS beginning with the WTA Tournament of Champions even in 1981 at 19 and continuing with US Opens after she was out of the singles competition.
 Her first live tennis analysis of any kind came at the tender age of 17 – the Bjorn Borg vs. Roscoe Tanner Wimbledon final in 1979 on radio.

 Known for her versatility, strong opinions and sense of humor as a roving interviewer, Shriver draws on her Hall of Fame experience and acumen to critically analyze a match from the booth — as either the lead commentator or analyst — or as a studio analyst.
 Her primary role during ESPN telecasts, however, is as a sideline reporter during play, providing insights about the players or the weather gained only from that vantage point.
 She also has become well known for her interviews — sometimes straight-forward and sometimes quite fun — with fans and celebrities around the grounds and stands.
 Whether talking strategy with a coach in the player’s box; discussing the lure of tennis with the likes of Tony Bennett, Alec Baldwin, Michael Phelps, Henry Aaron, Michael Jordan or Anna Wintour; or mixing it up with the British fans on Wimbledon’s Henman Hill, Shriver’s contributions add to the flavor and context of the action on the court.